MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/SBA Acceptable Notes.md

 • **-p** (protocol) — the network protocol where your filtering process takes place.

-It can be either TCP, UDP, UDPLITE, ICMP, SCTP, ICMPv6, and so on.
+It can be either TCP, [[UDP]], UDPLITE, ICMP, SCTP, ICMPv6, and so on.

 Alternatively, you can type all to choose every protocol.